mezzio/mezzio/doc/book/reference/migration/to-v1-1.md

   exhausted without returning a response, and has the signature `function (ServerRequestInterface $request, ResponseInterface $response, $err = null)`;
-  it is provided to the middleware pipeline when invoking the outermost middleware; in the case of Expressive, it is composed in the `Application` instance, and passed to the application middleware when it executes `run()`.
+  it is provided to the middleware pipeline when invoking the outermost middleware; in the case of Mezzio, it is composed in the `Application` instance, and passed to the application middleware when it executes `run()`.
   When invoked, it needs to decide if invocation is due to no middleware executing (HTTP 404 status), middleware calling `$next()` with an altered